psas/psas.github.com/about/index.markdown

 Outreach is an important part of what we do as an educational project.
 We've done many presentations at local schools, and all our projects are open source---from CAD drawings to schematic diagrams to our software.

+Finally, _everyone_ is welcome to [help out](/join) -- be they PSU students, people from local industry, and even other student groups.

 ## Schedule